na-na-hi/renget/archive/how2playba.md

 >Should I save my raid coins?
 No. There's a limit on every item you can buy, and the shop refreshes before a new raid.
 Don't be a retard.
 You don't lose your coins after a refresh.

+>in Grand Raids/Elimination Raids I saw that there's a 10 roll ticket, does it expire?
+Yes.
+The ticket expires on the last day of the next month after the raid.
+So it has a limit of around 40 days.
+Example: the ticket from the Grand Raid of February expires on the 31st of March.

 ## Joint Firing Drill/Joint Exercise
 !!!
 Warning LOOK AT A YOUTUBE VIDEO